AdobeDocs/dynamic-media-classic.it-IT/help/best-practices-optimizing-quality-images.md

 `jpegSize` è un parametro utile affinché l’immagine non superi determinate dimensioni per la distribuzione su dispositivi con memoria limitata.

 * Questo parametro è impostato in kilobyte ( `jpegSize=<size_in_kilobytes>`).
 Definisce la dimensione file massima consentita per la distribuzione dell’immagine.
-* `&jpegSize=` interagisce con il parametro `&qlt=`di compressione JPG.
+* `&jpegSize=` interagisce con il parametro di compressione JPG `&qlt=`.
 If the JPG response with the specified JPG compression parameter ( `&qlt=`) does not exceed the `jpegSize` value, the image is returned with `&qlt=` as defined.
 Otherwise, `&qlt=` is gradually decreased until the image fits in the maximum allowed size, or until the system determines it cannot fit and returns an error.

 As a best practice, set `&jpegSize=` and add the parameter `&qlt=` if you are delivering JPG images to devices with limited memory.